 Teach playground rules/etiquette

 Make sure your children understand how to safely use the equipment in the playground.
 They will enjoy learning from you and you can make sure they know what not to do when using equipment.
 Also, be sure to teach the rules of how to interact with other children.
 No pushing or shoving should ever be permitted on the playground.
 Since a playground is a shared space, sharing and being kind to other kids who are using the equipment should also be encouraged.
-These all might seem like common sense but giving your kids a solid reminder when you go to the playground is a good idea, nonetheless.
+These all might seem like common sense but giving your kids a solid reminder when you go to the playground is a good idea, nonetheless, to help ensure playground safety.

 Make sure kids are being constantly supervised at the playground.
 If you are sitting on a bench to watch your kids play, make sure that you have sufficient visibility of all the equipment.
 Even better though, especially for younger children, you can follow them a little closer.
 They will likely want to have you involved in their play anyways, asking you to watch them.
 Try to avoid spending all your time on your cellphone or being distracted by someone else.
 It can be easy for a situation to happen where a kid gets injured very quickly.